awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-overview.md

 On\-Demand billing is automatically activated when you allocate a Dedicated Host to your account\.

 The On\-Demand price for a Dedicated Host varies by instance family and region\.
 You are charged an hourly rate for the Dedicated Host, regardless of the quantity or the size of instances that you choose to launch on it\.
 In other words, you are charged for the entire Dedicated Host, and not the individual instances that you choose to run on it\.
-For more information about On\-Demand pricing, see [Amazon EC2 Dedicated Hosts Pricing](http://aws.amazon.com/ec2/dedicated-hosts/pricing/#on-demand)\.
+For more information about On\-Demand pricing, see [Amazon EC2 Dedicated Hosts On\-Demand Pricing](https://aws.amazon.com/ec2/dedicated-hosts/pricing/#on-demand)\.

 You can release an On\-Demand Dedicated Host at any time to stop accruing charges for it\.
 For information about releasing a Dedicated Host, see [Releasing Dedicated Hosts](how-dedicated-hosts-work.md#dedicated-hosts-releasing)\.